Explanation User Interfaces: A Systematic Literature Review: Planning and Conducting the Systematic Literature Review

 \subsubsection{Definition of the Inclusion and Exclusion Criteria}

 This step concerns the final selection of the relevant publications. \citeauthor{Kitchenham2004Procedures} distinguishes between practical inclusion and exclusion criteria, which address logistical constraints, and quality-based criteria, which are derived from the research question to refine the selection of relevant studies. \Cref{tab:inc_ex_criteria} outlines the practical criteria applied in this study.
 Notably, we focused on publications starting from 2013 since \ac{XAI} was formalized only in 2017 \cite{Gunning2019DARPAs}, but concerns on biases and the need for explanations started earlier, as discussed in \cite{Minsky2013Society}.
 Additionally, inclusion criteria were established to ensure the selected papers aligned with the research objectives.
 These criteria focus on the content of the research question and require that a study:

-\begin{itemize} \item Involves a user study as part of its evaluation; \item Incorporates an explanation algorithm; \item Is based on an AI model, or, if the AI system is not explicitly defined, is designed with AI in mind (e.g., Wizard of Oz studies). \end{itemize}
+\begin{enumerate*}[label=(\roman*)] \item Involves a user study as part of its evaluation; \item Incorporates an explanation algorithm; \item Is based on an AI model, or, if the AI system is not explicitly defined, is designed with AI in mind (e.g., Wizard of Oz studies). \end{enumerate*}

 This approach ensured that only studies contributing to the advancement \ac{XAI} and \ac{XUI} were considered in the analysis.